LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

 Merging Into Master
 -------------------
 After a pull request has been approved by a reviewer, it can be merged.
 Normally the developer or person that opened the PR should click the big green merge button.
-However anyone on the project can click merge if needed.
+However, anyone on the project can click merge if needed.

 .. admonition:: Example

    Let's merge ``add-login-page`` into master by clicking the merge button.

-   1. Click the green merge button show on the conversation tab.
+   1. Click the green merge button shown on the conversation tab.

    .. figure:: figures/merge-button.png
       :alt: Merge button.